cmFodWx5YWRhdjEyMTA5/SwipeView/README.md

-# SwipeView
+# StackSwipeView
-A Tinder style Swipeable view for Android Library
+A Tinder style StackSwipeview gesture library

+Support for Android 5.0 and up.
+It might work on lower API versions, but I haven't tested it and I don't intend to make any effort in that direction.

 ## Demo
 <img src="image/app.gif" width="300" height="490"/>

-## Download
+## Setup

+* **Grade**
+Add it as a dependency to your `build.gradle`

 ```gradle
 maven { url 'https://jitpack.io' }